-CCHRA will continue to work with families and individuals to improve the living environment for low-and moderate-income families residing in public housing units.
+CCHRA will continue to work with families and individuals to improve the living environment for lowand moderate-income families residing in public housing units.
 This includes encouraging participation by public housing residents in the decision making process.
 CCHRA has a public housing tenant association that is consulted on any issues or initiatives that could have an impact on public housing residents.
 It is also sponsoring leadership training for members of the association.
-The advisory group meets monthly to review Housing Authority policies.
+The advisory group meets monthly to review housing Authority policies.
 CCHRA receives input and feedback on plans and programs from the association at these meetings.

-In addition, CCHRA has an active First-Time Homebuyers and Closing Costs Assistance Program.
+In addition, CCHRA has an active First Time Home Buyers and Closing Costs Assistance Program.
 This program works in collaboration with the Cumberland County Affordable Housing Trust Fund.
 The First-Time Homebuyers Down Payment and Closing Cost Assistance Program provides up to \$3,000 in assistance to qualified first-time homebuyers who purchase homes in Cumberland County and have a gross household income between 80% and 100% of the county's median income.
 Up to \$5,000 in assistance can be provided to qualified first-time homebuyers who purchase homes in Cumberland County and have a gross household income less than 80% of the county's median income.
+See income qualifications below.
 This assistance is in the form of a five-year, no interest, forgivable loan.
-The assistance can be used toward the purchase price of the house and/or closing costs.
-This program will match the participants' savings
+The assistance can be used toward the purchase price of the house and, or, closing costs.
+This program will match the participants' savings 3-to-1.

-3-to-1.
 For every \$1 of their savings the buyer uses to purchase a house, the county will provide \$3 in grant assistance.
-Cumberland Non-Profit Housing Corporation has a Lease-to--Purchase Homeownership Program.
+Residents are presented the opportunity for home ownership.
+Cumberland Non-Profit Housing Corporation has a Lease-to- Purchase Homeownership Program